rodiiipooo/rodiiipooo/README.md

 - 👋 Hi, I’m @rodiiipooo
--  I’m interested in becoming a software engineer!
+-  I’m interested in becoming a software engineer/data analyst/data scientist!
 -  I’m currently learning python!
 - Been a while!
 Still learning python, this time on DataCamp.